 How does classroom-based learning works?

 Once they’ve completed this initial part of their studies, learners will go on to do their first practical placement module.
-From there, learners will complete the remainder of the course through workplace training (aged care) or via distance learning online (early childhood).
+From there, learners will complete the remainder of the course via distance learning online.

-Learners who choose the weekday option will complete their entire course in just 8 months (aged care) or 9 months (child care), meaning they can get straight into the workplace and begin making a difference.
-Those who choose the Saturday option will take just a little longer, studying at the same pace as distance and workplace learners, concluding the course in 12 months.
+Learners who choose to study aged care will complete their entire course in just 8 months (aged care) or 9 months when studying child care, meaning they can get straight into the workplace and begin making a difference.

 Learning via classroom is a great way to speed things up while immersing yourself in all the benefits the classroom has to offer.
 Studying is not just a means to an end but should be a rewarding and enjoyable experience where you get to learn, grow, make connections with trainers and learners, and apply your new knowledge in challenging and exciting ways.